 - Students are expected to be logged on and work on classes daily - Students will be required to meet with an Eagle Academy staff member at least once per week-this can be in person individually during the remote learning hours (Monday-Friday 12:30-2:30) or online via google meet.
-Students can meet with staff more than once per week and can schedule that as needed. - Students who do not engage in coursework or do not comply with the weekly check-in with an Eagle Academy staff member will be required to have a parent meeting with RTHS staff if they are remote due to medical necessity. - Students who elect to enroll in remote learning and do not engage in coursework or do not comply with the weekly check-in with an Eagle Academy staff member will be required to return to the RTHS in-person program.
+Students can meet with staff more than once per week and can schedule that as needed. - Students who do not engage in coursework or do not comply with the weekly check-in with an Eagle Academy staff member will be required to return to in-person learning when applicable.